asmitbm/contributors-guide/pages/Commit-guidelines.md

 Example:

 ```
+Why:
 This PR fixes: #123
 ```

-* If the commit fixes an issue, add a line on the last paragraph: "Fixes: #ISSUE_NUMBER.".
+* If the commit fixes an issue, reference that issue using `#` symbol: "This PR fixes: #ISSUE_NUMBER.".

 * The issue reference will add the commit link to the issue automatically.